Frequently Asked Questions

 Section 2: Carburetion

 The CT70 carburetor kits I offer are jetted to run on a stock exhaust with no end baffle.
 These bikes are not horsepower kings to begin with & the muffler baffle REALLY kills the power.
 The bike is only slightly quieter with it in.
-If the end of your CT muffler has a rod about the diameter of a wheel spoke in it, running diagonally across the end of the outlet, the muffler has a baffle in it.
-Take it out & the bike runs a considerably better.
+If the end of your CT muffler has a rod about the diameter of a motorcycle wheel spoke in it, running diagonally across the end of the outlet, the muffler has a baffle in it.
+Will make the bike runs a considerably better.
+The carburetor kits are jetted specifically without the baffle in.
+If you leave the baffle in, there is no guarantee that the engine will l run optimally due to the excessive back pressure.
+If you can't get the baffle out, a little heat from a plumbers torch right at the end of the exhaust will burn off the carbon in the area, allowing you to pull the baffle with a pair of channel locks or pliers.

-I don’t make a profit on the carburetors; I only offer to sell them to satisfy the needs of my customers.
+I make very little profit on the retrofit carburetors & I only offer to sell them to satisfy the needs of my customers. because i feel very strongly that the original carburetors should not be used.
 Many prospective customers are under the impression that their carburetor is fine.
 When you receive your engine back from me, & you experience some sort of technical difficulty that can be traced to a problem with the original carburetor, I cannot assist in this area & can only recommend a new carburetor.
 I only stand by this policy because diagnosing & repairing problems related to the original carburetors could easily be a full time job in itself.
 If your carburetor has been well maintained, you may not need a newer carburetor.
-I have several 30+- year old classic Honda minis with original carburetor, but it’s not likely that any of my personal bikes were ever left to sit for more than a few weeks at a time without having the fuel being drained.
+I have several 30+- year old classic Honda minis with original carburetor, but it's not likely that any of my personal bikes were ever left to sit for more than a few weeks at a time without having the fuel being drained.
 They have also had overhauls on a regular basis and have been very well maintained.
-If your carburetor is suspect, I will be forced to recommend a replacement carburetor for a Z50 or a replacement carburetor kit for the CT70 as it no longer makes sense financially for the customer or myself to rebuild these carburetors.
+If your carburetor is suspect, I will be forced to recommend a replacement carburetor kit ,as it no longer makes sense financially for the customer or myself to rebuild these carburetors.
 If your carburetor is in good shape, great.
 Please consider my advice based on my experience so you do not feel like this customer.

 Section 5: Why my carburetor kits work & what doesn’t work